 General Counsel, CCO and COO at EBF & Associates, LLP.
 “Not a day goes by when I don’t shake my head at the vast income disparity between rich and poor.
 So often large, well-funded programs fail to get the money, or aid to the right pocket.
 The beauty of MicroGrants is that it recognizes the strength of helping one person at a time [and] it builds competence and confidence in the people being served.
 I also like to back winners, and Joe, you are a proven winner.
 MicroGrants has a bright future.
 I am eager to help advance its mission.”

 Joe Selvaggio (Board Member for Life)

 Throughout Joe’s forty-plus-year career Selvaggio has received more honors than we can list here.
 Some highlights are Founder of Project for Pride in Living-1972, Doctorate of Human Letters, honoris causa (Macalester College)-1991, Minnesotan of the Year (Minneapolis Monthly)-1997, Huffington Post’s Greatest Person of the Day (Huffington Post)-2011 “These $1000 Microgrants” are not ‘transfers of wealth’, but life-changing investments from the ‘haves’ to the ‘have-nots’ of potential.
 I hope we can educate more ‘haves’ to make this productive investment.
 I know of no better use for money.”

-An Advisor is a MicroGrants volunteer, with a special area of expertise, who has committed to give opinions and make suggestions to improve our performance.
-Advisors commit to about 2 phone calls, 4 emails and one face-to-face meeting per year, at their convenience.
+An Advisor is a MicroGrants volunteer with a special area of expertise, who has committed to give opinions and make suggestions to improve our performance.
+Advisors commit to about two phone calls, four emails and one face-to-face meeting per year, at their convenience.
 Advisors allow us to identify them in all our publications.